23 last-minute World Book Day costume ideas for 2025

 Anything you like!
 Traditionally, the day calls on children to dress up in fancy dress with the theme of a favourite book, but this is very flexible and open to interpretation.

 If you like to read comics, why not opt for a homemade superhero outfit?
-While some fancy dress themes like pirates or witches or fairies crop up in lots of different fairy tales.
+Some fancy dress themes like pirates, witches or fairies crop up in lots of different fairy tales.

 If you're looking for inspiration based on popular children's books, read on for our DIY World Book Day costume ideas...

-If you're reading this from overseas, you may know him as Where's Waldo, but here it the UK he's Wally and he's a great idea for a World Book Day costume.
+If you're reading this from overseas, you may know him as Where's Waldo, but here it the UK he's Wally and he's a great idea for a World Book Day fancy dress.
 We love this Waldo Hat Pattern to crochet over at Repeat Crafter Me.

 Combine it with a stripy t-shirt (or you can get a white one and add red felt stripes), and some toy glasses.
 You can also make the glasses from black card if you want to go 100% handmade.